Brian J. Dooley

 Brian J. Dooley (born 1963) is an Irish human rights activist and author.
-He is Senior Advisor at Washington DC-based NGO Human Rights First and a visiting scholar at University College, London (UCL), and at John Jay College, City University of New York.
-He is a prominent human rights voice on Twitter (@dooley_dooley).
+He is Senior Advisor at Washington DC–based NGO Human Rights First.
+He was awarded the 2025 University of Oslo's Human Rights Award.
+Since 2023 he had been an Honorary Professor of Practice at the Mitchell Institute, Queen's University Belfast, and is a visiting scholar at University College, London (UCL).

-From April 2020 to March 2023 he was Senior Advisor to the United Nations Special Rapporteur on the situation of human rights defenders.
-He served for eight years as an advisory board member of the Gulf Centre for Human Rights, and was a visiting scholar at Fordham University Law School in New York 2019–2020.
+From April 2020 to March 2023 he was Senior Advisor to Mary Lawlor, the United Nations Special Rapporteur on the situation of human rights defenders.
+He is as an advisory board member of the Gulf Centre for Human Rights, and was a visiting scholar at John Jay College, City University of New York from 2022 to 2023, and at Fordham University Law School in New York from 2019 to 2020.